Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 Here’s what it will look like at 0%, 50% and 100%:

-Click Convert to text link to show text instead of a button.
+Click Change to text link to show text instead of a button.
 You can choose the text and font size using the slider.
 Remember, your text font is chosen in the Design tab:

-You can also hide the header – usually displayed when you use a Question Group, and the footer of your typeform, which displays the progress bar.
+You can choose to hide the progress bar and the header (only displayed when you use a Question Group).
 Here’s what you see with the header and footer enabled:

 With the header hidden: